unicode-org/message-format-wg/spec/syntax.md

 has been applied to both.

 > [!NOTE]
-> Implementations are not required to normalize _names_.
+> Implementations are not required to normalize all _names_.
 > Comparisons of _name_ values only need be done "as-if" normalization
 > has occured.
 > Since most text in the wild is already in NFC